-Welcome to T3's DJI FPV drone review.
-Although most consumers are happy to just fly their drones around slowly while taking smooth cinematic video and high-resolution aerial stills, there’s a growing throng of high-speed thrill seekers out there for whom that kind of relaxing pastime is simply not exciting enough.
+Most consumers are happy to just fly their drones around slowly while taking smooth cinematic video and high-resolution aerial stills, and there are plenty of options in T3's best drone guide that'll let them do exactly that.
+But there's also a growing throng of high-speed thrill seekers out there for whom that kind of relaxing pastime is simply not exciting enough.
 For them, there’s nothing more exhilarating and immersive than flying a specialised drone at up to 120mph through and around disused, obstacle-strewn industrial estates and abandoned buildings while viewing the world rush by in real time through a pair of stereoscopic goggles.

-Well DJI’s gone totally off-piste here and created the the world’s first fully-fledged, ready-to-fly 4K-quipped FPV racing drone for newbies, released in March 2021.
-We got our hands on the DJI FPV Combo bundle and make no mistake, this drone is a stonker.
-It's undoubtedly one of the best drones around.
+Well DJI’s gone totally off-piste here and created a fully-fledged, ready-to-fly 4K-quipped FPV racing drone, released in March 2021.
+It has also got enough clever safety features to make it suitable for newbies (this is included in T3's best drone for beginners guide).
+I got my hands on the DJI FPV Combo bundle and make no mistake, this drone is a stonker.

-That's not without a caveat or two, through – namely the price (it's not going to be appearing in our best cheap drones list any time soon, let's put it that way) and the cost of repairs if (or rather when) you crash it.
-And if it's smooth and graceful cinematography you're after, you'd still be better off with the DJI Mavic 2 Pro (head to our DJI Mavic 2 Pro vs DJI FPV face-off for a full comparison).
+That's not without a caveat or two, through – namely the price (it's not going to be appearing in our best cheap drones list any time soon, let's put it that way) and the cost of repairs if – or rather when – you crash it.
+And if it's smooth and graceful cinematography you're after, you'd still be better off with the DJI Mavic 3 or DJI Mavic 2 Pro (head to our DJI Mavic 2 Pro vs DJI FPV face-off for a full comparison on the latter).
 But for video that's speedier than a dragonfly on steroids, the FPV is a top pick.
 Want to know more?
 Read on for our full DJI FPV drone review.

 DJI FPV drone review: design